A majorization-minimization approach to variable selection using spike and slab priors: The method

-over index $l$, where $\widehat{\phi}_{j}^{(m+1,l)}=\lim_{\tau_{3}\rightarrow 0}[\log(1+\tau_{3}^{-1})(|\widehat{\beta}_{j}^{(m+1,l)}|+\tau_{3})]^{-1}$.
-The procedure of using iteration scheme (\ref{12}) in solving the problem of minimizing (\ref{6}), or equivalent (\ref{10}), is called the BAVA-MIO (BAyesian VAriable selection using a Majorization-mInimization apprOach), and the corresponding minimizer is called the BAVA-MIO estimator. \\ \\ Note that the last term in the right hand side of (\ref{12}) is a linear combination of $\widehat{\phi}_{j}^{(m+1,l)}|\beta_{j}|$, a convex function of $\beta_{j}$, therefore given $||y-X\beta||_{2}^{2} + \lambda||\beta||_{2}^{2}$ is convex, the whole objective function in (\ref{12}) will be convex, which guarantees that the iteration scheme will converge.
-In addition, the minimizer (\ref{12}) can be solved by using the coordinate descent algorithm proposed by Friedman et al. \cite{friedmanetal07}.
+Note that the last term on the right-hand side of (\ref{12}) is a linear combination of $\widehat{\phi}_{j}^{(m+1,l)}|\beta_{j}|$, a convex function of $\beta_{j}$, therefore given $\Vert y-X\beta\Vert _{2}^{2} + \lambda\Vert \beta\Vert _{2}^{2}$ is convex in $\beta$, the whole objective function in (\ref{12}) will be convex in $\beta$, which guarantees that the iteration scheme will converge.
+In addition, the minimizer (\ref{12}) can be obtained by using the coordinate descent algorithm proposed by Friedman et al.~\cite{friedmanetal07}.
 In practice, the coordinate descent algorithm is based on iteratively cycling a one-dimensional soft-thresholding scheme.
-At the $(m_{1}+1)$th iteration, the soft-thresholding scheme for the $j$th coordinate is given by
+Given that $\rho_{\lambda,\kappa,\sigma^{2}}$ is fixed, at the $(m_{1}+1)$th iteration, the soft-thresholding scheme for the $j$th coordinate is given by